The VaR Mystique

 In other words, VaR may estimate the loss for which 5% of scenarios are worse, and 95% of scenarios are better.
 It is not the worst case.
 Given that a typical calendar month has approximately 20 trading days, one can expect that one day each month may be worse (1 in 20 days equals 5%).
 Note the very different emphases in these definitions: the more cautious “estimated loss” vs. statistically correct, but misleading, “worst loss ... with a given level of confidence.”
 We believe the former is much more clear and provides greater transparency about what a VaR metric represents.

 An example may illustrate further.
-If you own shares of a highly volatile stock, such as Tesla, whose annualized price volatility is about 50%, converting from annual to daily volatility, the standard deviation of daily price changes is approximately 3%/day.
-Based on a current $228/share price, daily VaR at a 95% confidence level is approximately $12/share (twice the daily standard deviation).* This means there is a 5% chance the stock will decline more than $12/share each day.
+If you own shares of a highly volatile stock, such as Tesla, its annualized price volatility is about 50%.
+By convention this means that daily price changes have approximately a 3% standard deviation (50% divided by the square root of 250 trading days/year).
+Based on a current $228/share price, daily VaR at a 95% confidence level is approximately $12/share (almost twice the daily standard deviation).* This means there is a 5% chance the stock will decline more than $12/share each day.
 In these worst cases, which may occur approximately 1 in 20 days, $12/share is the minimum loss we expect.
 Such a move is illustrated in the following chart from day 1 to day 2, as annotated.
 It is important to note that this observed daily loss is substantially larger than the $12/share loss predicted using the 95% confidence level.
-In this case, share prices declined nearly $40/share.
+In this case, on July 25 share prices declined nearly $40/share.

 Consider this example in light of the definitions of VaR we compared.
 Given the $40/share loss on this day, characterizing the $12/share VaR estimate as a “worst loss” seems misleading.